From October 2015 Occupational Health Services will be provided for the University by Health Mangagement

 Occupational Health is about how the working environment can affect an employee's health and equally how an employee's health can affect their ability to do their job.
 The emphasis is on preventing ill health at work and promoting good health.

-Activities Carried out by Occupational Health
+Activities Carried out by Health Management for Lancaster University

 - Health assessments and fitness for work advice